Questions to ask when choosing a daycare!

 - Do they include meals or do you have to provide?
 This is a deal breaker for me.
 If I am going to pay several hundred dollars a month…I am not also packing 3 meals and snacks every day, I have enough trouble getting my toddler to eat dinner at home.
 Plus who has the time??

 - Do they provide a daily report?
-This is super helpful for me and as she has gotten older the report changes accordingly to her needs, etc. For an infant, it should tell you when they napped, how long, their mood, how much formula/milk they ate, etc. As they grow it changes to telling you when they used the potty, naps, behavior and mood.
+This is super helpful for me and as she has gotten older the report changes accordingly to her needs, etc. For an infant, it should tell you when they napped, how long, their mood, how much formula/milk they ate, etc. As they grow the report changes to telling you when they used the potty, naps, behavior, and mood.

 - Sickness policy!
 Do they let you send your child to school sick?
 Deal breaker!

 - How many days is the school closed?
 If you are a working mom and need to find coverage in advance this is super helpful to know.

 - Do you get any credit for vacation days or do you have to pay when your child is out of school? (one daycare gave you accrued time that you could use for vacation week and the other does not)

 - Are all caregivers certified in first aid and CPR?